efredericks/gvsu-cis373/assets/labs/lab2-sim.md

 ## Interim variable

-We're now going to insert a flag variable that is going to handle what is displayed in the `forever` loop.
+We're now going to insert a variable that is going to handle the state of what is displayed in the `forever` loop.
 Essentially, we're going to have our different inputs make different colors appear.

 {: .note }
 Leave the `button A` and `button B` callbacks as is, for now.